Aliases for PDE6G Gene

 PDE6G (Phosphodiesterase 6G) is a Protein Coding gene.
-Diseases associated with PDE6G include Retinitis Pigmentosa 57 and Pde6g-Related Retinitis Pigmentosa.
-Among its related pathways are Metabolism of fat-soluble vitamins and Phototransduction.
-GO annotations related to this gene include enzyme inhibitor activity and 3,5-cyclic-nucleotide phosphodiesterase activity.
+Diseases associated with PDE6G include Retinitis Pigmentosa 57 and Retinitis Pigmentosa.
+Among its related pathways are Phototransduction and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include enzyme inhibitor activity and 3,5-cyclic-nucleotide phosphodiesterase activity.
 An important paralog of this gene is PDE6H.

 UniProtKB/Swiss-Prot for PDE6G Gene

 Participates in processes of transmission and amplification of the visual signal. cGMP-PDEs are the effector molecules in G-protein-mediated phototransduction in vertebrate rods and cones.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.